 There’s a sad story behind this one, which I just learned today as I did my research for this post.

 Meghan was a Notre Dame swimmer, a freshman, who died when the team bus overturned during a snowstorm, only a couple of miles away from the school.
-I wanted to be able to find a relationship between us, and spent a couple of hours falling down one of those rabbit holes that are surely familiar to any of you who do genealogical research.
+My paternal grandmother was a Beeler, and I wanted to be able to find a relationship between us, so I spent a couple of hours falling down one of those rabbit holes that are surely familiar to any of you who do genealogical research.
 It was interesting for sure, but if my guess (and it’s definitely a guess) is correct, her family is descended from Christopher Beeler, not Ulrich, so if we are related at all the connection is back in Germany over 400 years ago.

 Still, it was a reminder of the surprises in every cemetery, and the stories behind every stone.